Sign Up for a Free Account

 • Myoclonus occurs in numerous diseases and conditions, necessitating an organized approach to diagnostic evaluation.

-• Classification with regard to exam findings, clinical circumstances, and pathophysiology offers complimentary, not redundant, information.
+• Classification based on examination findings, clinical circumstances, and pathophysiology offers complimentary, not redundant, information.

-• Symptomatic treatment approach is best strategized on the basis of the physiology classification of the myoclonus.
+• A symptomatic treatment approach is best strategized based on the physiology classification of the myoclonus.

 • There should be a thorough search for myoclonus etiology and consideration for etiology treatment before symptomatic treatment is considered.